The Fifth Money Laundering Directive: Risk assessments and customer due diligence

-The Fifth Money Laundering Directive will come into force on 10th January 2020, making lettings agencies subject to anti-money laundering legislation.
+The Fifth Money Laundering Directive came into force on 10th January 2020, making lettings agencies subject to anti-money laundering legislation.
 The changes will fall under The Money Laundering and Terrorist Financing (Amendment) Regulations 2019.
-Under the regulations, letting agencies will need to meet certain responsibilities, including risk assessing their businesses and carrying out customer due diligence on agreements with landlords and tenants where, for a period of a month or more, the rent during at least part of that period is equivalent to a monthly rent of €10,000 or more.
+Under the regulations, letting agencies will need to meet certain responsibilities, including carrying out a risk assessment and customer due diligence on agreements with landlords and tenants where, for a period of a month or more, the rent during at least part of that period is equivalent to a monthly rent of €10,000 or more.

 You will need to assess all the ways that your business could be exposed to money laundering and terrorism financing risks and put processes in place to deal with them.
 You will also need to stay on top of risk information and emerging trends from sources such as the National Risk Assessment and HMRC’s risk assessment, and update your procedures as necessary.